-As another example, consider the factor shapesFactor that we created on page 237.
+As another example, consider the factor shapesFactor that we created on page 257.

 '''

-R> shapesFactor
+shapesFactor

 '''

 '''

-[1] round oval long round oval long round oval long
+[1] round oval long round oval long

 [10] round oval long

 Levels: round oval long

 '''

 Again, there are the actual data values, plus there is metadata that records the set of valid data values-the levels of the factor.
 This levels information is stored in an attribute.
 The diagram below illustrates the idea of a factor, on the left, with a single attribute that contains the valid levels of the factor, on the right.